aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

     )
 ```

+In the following, we may try several of these row-wise functions for a given dataframe looping method, depending on how the dataframe rows are returned by this method.

 ## Pandas built-in vectorization

 First we are going to use the built-in vectorization operations from Pandas.
 In the present case the row-wise computation is straightforward and can be performed with basic universal functions applied to the entire columns.
 This does not make use of a row-wise function, but allows to have a reference baseline timing.